Kevinpgalligan/hidl/README.md

 Basic circuit to test: a single adder (2 lgates for setting input, print the output).

 From circuit to CPU:
+   * ALU.
    * Memory cells used to store 'instructions',
-   * multiplexer thing maps instruction in memory cell to appropriate
-   * circuitry for that instruction.
+   * multiplexer thing maps instruction in memory cell to appropriate circuitry for that instruction.
    * I'm unsure how instruction arguments are read; instruction pointer is stored somewhere, add 1 to it for each expected argument.
    * Assembler should be pretty easy?
 Base the instruction set on 6502, perhaps.
 There are also instructions to read/write to/from the memory cells, of course.
    * Assembler needs to be able to define data.

 FINALLY: BASIC in assembly language.